• Skip to main content

 Dinardaraan (pork blood stew with crispy pork belly)

 Dinuguan, Filipino pork blood stew, is found across the islands.
 But there are regional variations.
-The sauce can be thick, the stew can be soupy and, in the case of dinardaraan, the dish is oily and but the sauce is cooked until almost dry.
+The sauce can be thick, the stew can be soupy and, in the case of dinardaraan, the dish is oily and the sauce is cooked until almost dry.

 Dinardaraan, Ilocano pork blood stew cooked with crispy pork belly